 It’s hard to get away from the modern world, but here’s something worth a try…

-Go to Heldenplatz and stand just off the road that passes through it, in front of the Neue Burg building, and do a 360° turn.
+Go to Heldenplatz square and stand in front of the Neue Burg building just off the road that leads away from the Burgtor gates to cross the square.
+Then do a 360° turn.

 You might have to adjust your position a little and keep your eyes up to avoid any cars.
 But you should see a panorama largely unchanged since the late 19th century.